October 2025 Update

 - Current Perspective of Diethylstilbestrol (DES) Exposure in Mothers and Offspring (2017), by Taher Al Jishi & Consolato Sergi, published in the journal Reproductive Toxicology (full-text)

-- Adverse Health Effects in Children of Women Exposed in utero to Diethylstilbestrol (DES) (2016), by Michael Tournaire, et. al, published in the French journal Therapies (full-text)
+- Adverse Health Effects in Children of Women Exposed in utero to Diethylstilbestrol (DES) (2016), by Michael Tournaire, et. al, published in the French journal Therapies (f-t)

 - Diethylstilbestrol (DES): Also Harms the Third Generation (2016), published in the French journal Prescrire International (abstract only)